 In the world of small animal veterinary medicine, hip dysplasia is considered the mother of all orthopedic diseases.
 It's very common in large dogs, relatively common in smaller dogs, and it's even seen in cats.

-Hip dysplasia is a genetic disease that causes mild to severe changes to the inner workings of the hip joint.
-More specifically, hip dysplasia is when the femoral head (the ball portion of the femur) and the acetabulum (the pelvis’s hip socket) align poorly and are unable to provide the smooth movement a pet requires for a lifetime of weight bearing and normal wear and tear.
+Hip dysplasia is a genetic disease in pets that causes mild to severe changes to the inner workings of the hip joint.
+More specifically, hip dysplasia is when the femoral head (the ball portion of the femur) and the acetabulum (the pelvis's hip socket) align poorly and are unable to provide the smooth movement a pet requires for a lifetime of weight bearing and normal wear and tear.

 Hip dysplasia is painful and expensive to treat and one or both hips may be involved.
 It's also preventable.
 But this last point is a complex matter, especially when you consider that hip dysplasia is acquired primarily through hereditary means when an animal (usually a large breed dog) inherits a series of bad genes instructing the body to assemble the hip joint's components (the femur and the pelvis) together poorly.